PayString/paystring-documentation/docs/payid-discovery.md

  }
 ```

 Alice's wallet can then use the URL template found in the "template" property to assemble the specified PayId URL.
 Typically, this template might add a folder structure to the URL, such as `https://receiver.example.com/users/bob`.
-The server can be set up to use other URL formats, so long as the resulting URL is valid and represents Bob's PayID.
+The server can be set up to use other URL formats, so long as the resulting URL is valid and represents Bob's PayString.

-## PayID discovery with a default template
+## PayString discovery with a default template

 In this case, Alice's wallet application makes the same request as previously, but Bob's server does not support Webfinger, and returns `HTTP/1.1 404 NOT FOUND`.